-AMD also has a large range of products that help to improve your overall system performance, such as graphics cards.
+AMD also has an extensive range of products that help to improve your overall system performance, such as graphics cards.

-When purchasing a device with a graphics card, it is usually a good idea to purchase AMD products.
+When purchasing a device with a graphics card, purchasing AMD products is usually a good idea.

 Which is better Intel or AMD?

 There is no perfect answer to this question.
-There are many tradeoffs in cost, performance, reliability, and many other factors.
+Cost, performance, reliability, and many other factors have many tradeoffs.
 In terms of reliability, AMD has a better track record than Intel.
-However, Intel’s CPUs are more efficient, often cheaper.
+However, Intel’s CPUs are more efficient and often cheaper.
 This is why Intel has overtaken AMD in the PC market.

 Advantages of Intel